elizoller/alma_webhooks/phase1.md

 17. Add your run server task to your package.json file. add ```"start": "node ./dist/server.js"``` to the scripts section.

-18. Go to `localhost:8000` in your browser.
+18. Go to `localhost:3000` in your browser (or whatever port you specified).
 You should see "Hello World"

 ## Next Steps
 [Continue to Phase 2](phase2.md)